No-hitter

-In baseball, a no-hitter is a game in which a team was not able to record a hit.
-Major League Baseball (MLB) officially defines a no-hitter as a completed game in which a team that batted in at least nine innings recorded no hits.
-A pitcher who prevents the opposing team from achieving a hit is said to have "thrown a no-hitter".
+In baseball, a no-hitter or no-hit game is a game in which a team does not record a hit through conventional methods.
+Major League Baseball (MLB) officially defines a no-hitter as a completed game in which a team that batted in at least nine complete innings recorded no hits.
+A pitcher who prevents the opposing team from achieving a hit is thereby said to have "thrown a no-hitter".
 In most cases, no-hitters are recorded by a single pitcher who throws a complete game; one thrown by two or more pitchers is a combined no-hitter.

-A no-hitter is a rare accomplishment for a pitcher or pitching staff—only 318 have been thrown in MLB history since 1876, an average of about two per year.
-The most recent major league no-hitter by a single pitcher was thrown on May 10, 2022, by Reid Detmers of the Los Angeles Angels against the Tampa Bay Rays.
-The most recent combined no-hitter was thrown on November 2, 2022, by starter Cristian Javier, and relief pitchers Bryan Abreu, Rafael Montero and Ryan Pressly of the Houston Astros against the Philadelphia Phillies during Game 4 of the 2022 World Series.
+A no-hitter is a rare accomplishment for a pitcher or pitching staff—only 326 have been thrown in MLB history since 1876, an average of about two per year.
+The most recent major league no-hitter, a combined no-hitter, was thrown by starter Shota Imanaga and relief pitchers Nate Pearson and Porter Hodge of the Chicago Cubs against the Pittsburgh Pirates on September 4, 2024, while the most recent no-hitter by a single pitcher was thrown by Blake Snell of the San Francisco Giants against the Cincinnati Reds on August 2, 2024.

-The MLB season with the most no-hit games is the 2021 season, in which nine official no-hitters were pitched.
-Additionally, there were three no-hitters that were not official no-hitters because they were less than 9 innings.
+The MLB season with the most no-hit games was the 2021 season, in which nine official no-hitters were pitched.
+Additionally, two other games that year were pitched without giving up a hit, but were not official no-hitters because they were less than nine innings.